Tornado

 Formation of a Tornado

 large-tornadoTornadoes occur in various sizes and most of them are so small that their effects are negligible.
 The most destructive tornadoes are very big in size and mostly occur along with cumulonimbus cloud – a heavy thunderstorm cloud.
 However, thunderstorms alone are not sufficient for the occurrence of mighty tornadoes.
-There are various conditions which must be met along with cumulonimbus clouds to form a large tornado.
+There are various conditions which must be met along with cumulonimbus Clouds to form a large tornado.

 Let’s discuss the steps and the conditions which are necessary for the formation of a tornado step-by-step: